leson207/Support-system-for-doing-theses/README.md

 # Support system for doing thesis
 ## Description:
-A system that supports students doing their theses is designed as a chatbot.
-Some of the main questions are:
+A system that supports students doing their theses is designed as a chatbot.Aim at students in the information technology faculty of UET.
+Some of the main functions are:
 - Searching for papers and theses
 - Suggest teacher
 - Suggest thesis's topic.